 Cerebral abscesses tend to have low signal rims (capsule) seen best on SWI but also visible on T2/FLAIR.
 These are smooth (90%) and complete (75%).

-In glioblastomas, the low signal rims (thought to represent haemorrhagic products at the outer region of necrotic core) are irregular (85%) and incomplete (85%) 1.
+In glioblastomas, the low signal rims (thought to represent haemorrhagic products at the outer region of the necrotic core) are irregular (85%) and incomplete (85%) 1.

 In cerebral abscesses on SWI, immediately internal to the low-intensity rim, is a high-intensity line (granulation tissue).
 This is known as the dual rim sign 1.